Introduction

 How Can You Successfully Remove Dried Paint from Shoes?

-Dealing with dried paint requires a bit more effort than fresh paint, but with patience and the right tools, you can restore your shoes.
-Here’s a comprehensive approach:
+Dealing with dried paint requires more effort than fresh stains, but with patience and the right tools, you can restore your shoes.
+Follow these steps:

 - Gather Your Materials: